oneapi-src/oneDNN/tests/benchdnn/doc/driver_lrn.md

                mb256ic96_ih55n"alexnet:norm1"
 ```

-More examples with different driver options can be found at
+More examples with different driver options can be found at inputs/lrn/test_***.
-inputs/lrn/test_lrn_all.
-Examples with different driver descriptors can be
+Examples with different problem descriptors can be found at
-found at inputs/lrn/lrn_***.
-Examples with different benchdnn options can be
+inputs/lrn/shapes_***.
+Examples with different benchdnn common options can be
 found at driver_conv.md.